JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 When configuring services you will eventually need to manage secrets somehow.
 Some services will need an API key or password to function and leaving that in plain text in git or the nix store is a no-no. Up until recently I didn't really care, I didn't configure too many services that needed it, so I would either not care or use some hacky workaround.

-# TODO: more links/info. add link to agenix tut

 Now I use [agenix](https://github.com/ryantm/agenix) to encrypt my secrets.
 At a high level agenix is a wrapper around age which uses ssh keys to encrypt and decrypt files.
 The nice part is you can specify multiple keys to use as encryption and decryption.
 So for example I can list my user ssh key and the root ssh key for my server.
 So when adding/editing secrets I just need my private ssh key to decrypt, then using my public keys I can encrypt the data.

 agenix adds NixOS options like